kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Only one of the 24310 sequences will correspond to the actual data printed in the above table, while all the other realizations are possible, they are fictitious.
 We do this, because the null hypothesis is that there is no difference between A and B. Values in the table could have come from either system.

 So for each of the 24310 realizations we calculate the difference of the averages between A and B, :math:`\overline{y}_A - \overline{y}_B`, and plot a histogram of these differences.
-I have shown this below, together with a vertical line showing the actual realization in the table.
+This is :ref:`shown below <DOE-fig-randomization-one-factor>`, together with a vertical line showing the actual realization in the table.
 There are 4956 permutations that had a greater difference than the one actually realized, i.e. 79.6% of the other combinations had a smaller value.

 Had we used a formal test of differences where we pool the variances, we will find a :math:`z`-value of 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom is 79.3%.
 See how close they agree?

 ..
 Future improvement: superimpose the t-distribution on top of the histogram (scaled).
 E.g. see BHH(v1) page 97

+.. _DOE-fig-randomization-one-factor:

 .. figure:: ../figures/doe/single-experiment-randomization.png
 	:align: center
 	:width: 750px
 	:scale: 90

+	The differences in the averages of A and B for the 24310 realizations.
+The vertical line represents the difference in the average for the one particular set of numbers we measured in the experiment.

 Recall that independence is required to calculate the :math:`z`-value for the average difference and compare it against the :math:`t`-distribution.
 By randomizing our experiments, we are able to guarantee that the results we obtain from using :math:`t`-distributions are appropriate.
 Without randomization, these :math:`z`-values and confidence intervals may be misleading.

 The reason we prefer using the :math:`t`-distribution approach over randomization is that formulating all random combinations and then calculating all the average differences as shown here is intractable.
-Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete data set: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, and the full set of 960,566,918,220 combinations would take more than 3 years].
+Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete data set: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, so the full set of 960,566,918,220 combinations would take more than 3 years].

 .. _DOE-COST-approach: